loader image

 Can paper mill sludge be used on organic farms?
 (294)

 Sludge from standard paper mills contains substances not listed in CAN/CGSB-32.311 and is therefore not permitted for use on organic farms (32.310 1.5 a).
-If all extractants, solvents or additives (e.g., glues, preservatives, etc.) used when generating the paper are covered by the ‘Extractants’ or the ‘Plants and plant by-products’ listings in PSL 4.2 – column 1, then the sludge would be permitted.
+If all extractants, solvents or additives (e.g., glues, preservatives, etc.) used when generating the paper are covered by the ‘Extractants’ or the ‘Plant material’ listings in Table 4.2 – column 1, then the sludge would be permitted.

 Potassium sulphate #

-Can potassium sulphate which has not been mined, but manufactured by combining mined potassium chloride, mined sodium sulphate and water, be used as a soil amendment in accordance with the PSL?
+Can potassium sulphate which has not been mined, but manufactured by combining mined potassium chloride, mined sodium sulphate and water, be used as a soil amendment?
 (166)

 Yes.
-Potassium sulphate produced from combining mined minerals using ion exchange is permitted (see Potassium d), PSL, Table 4.2);.
+Potassium sulphate produced from combining mined minerals using ion exchange is permitted as point d) of the Potassuim, in Table 4.2.
 Potassium sulphates made using sulphuric acid as a reactant are prohibited.

 Potassium nitrate not allowed #